Korean, Edit

 ① Casparian Strip

-○ For water to reach the vascular cylinder of the root, it must pass through the endodermis and its symplast
+○ To enter the stele of the root, water must pass through the symplast of the endodermis.

 ○ Prevents unnecessary or toxic substances from entering

-○ Prevents leakage of substances stored in the vascular cylinder into the soil
+○ Prevents leakage of substances stored in the xylem into the soil

 ○ Electric gradient leads to separation of mineral cations from soil particles, facilitating absorption

-○ H+-ATPase used during active transport of H+.
+○ H+-ATPase is used during active transport of H+.

-○ H+ - mineral cation co-transporter used during mineral cation absorption
+○ H+ co-transporter is used during mineral cation absorption into root.

 ○ H+ re-enters the cell along its concentration gradient, leading to increased cell membrane potential, compensated by anion uptake